-Find ways to demonstrate you care.
+A simple way to revive those emotions and stimulate the happy chemical production is to find ways of demonstrating you care.
 The best part is that it doesn't have to mean a grand gesture.
-"Leave love notes or take an extra 5 minutes to have a long goodbye in the morning.
+"Leave love notes or take an extra five minutes to have a long goodbye in the morning.
 If you see something that reminds you of your partner, take a picture and send it to them," LeClair suggests.

 Turn Toward Bids for Connection

 This might seem like a no-brainer, but physical intimacy can be difficult to maintain as time passes, and home and work demands take over.
 Sadly, routine is rarely the spice of life—or of a love life for that matter.
 According to a Johns Hopkins School of Medicine blog post, the dreaded sex slump occurs around a relationship's three- or four-year mark.